Refuhr/musicmixer/README.md

 # Usage
 put the files to be played in a directory of your choice (default:music).
 Can be changed in main.py in line 6. files should be named: \[number]\_\[lastname]\_\[firstname]-\[start time(in seconds)].mp3 example: 002_Mustermann_Max-21.mp3
-Rest of the program self explanatory.
+The rest of the program is self explanatory.
 # Features
 -pause/play
 -previous song
 -next song
 -jump to specific song by lastname
+-change volume